 8 Automatically Putting Command-line Options into their Construction Variables

-This chapter describes the MergeFlags, ParseFlags, and ParseConfig methods of a construction environment.
+This chapter describes the MergeFlags, ParseFlags, and ParseConfig methods of a construction environment, as well as the parse_flags keyword argument to methods that construct environments.

 8.1.
 Merging Options into the Environment: the MergeFlags Function